Thom polynomials relative to prescribed maps around the boundary: Structure of relative Thom polynomials

-\begin{remark} If $\eta = A_1$ and $k = 1$, then \cref{theorem:correction-compare-cpx} holds even if $\phi$ and $\psi$ are holomorphic with respect to complex structures on $M_0$ which are different but homotopic as an almost complex structures, i.e., as sections of the $\SO(2m)/\U(m)$-bundle associated with $TM_0$.
-Indeed, the jet bundle is $J^1(M_0, N_0) = \Hom(TM_0, TN_0)$ and the homotopy classes of the jet extensions $j^1 \phi$ and $j^1 \psi$ are determined only by the homotopy class of an almost complex structure on $M_0$ (and $N_0$). \end{remark}
+\begin{remark} Assume that $\eta = A_1$ and $K = 1$.
+Then \cref{theorem:correction-compare-cpx} remains valid for maps $\phi$, $\psi$ which are holomorphic with respect to different complex structures on $M_0$ if these complex structures are homotopic as almost complex structures.
+Indeed, it suffices to use $\Hom_\C(TM_0, TN_0)$ instead of $J^1(M_0, N_0)$, and the subbundles $A_1(M_0, N_0)$ with respect to homotopic almost complex structures are identified by the homotopy. \end{remark}

-In advance of the forthcoming sections, we give an appliction to the most simplest case.
-We consider the complex singularity type $A_1 \subset J^1(1, 1)$.
-Recall that this is of codimension $1$ and has the Thom polynomial
+In advance of the forthcoming sections, we give an application to the simplest case.
+We consider the complex $\K$-singularity type $A_1 \subset J^1(1, 1)$.
+Recall that this is of complex codimension $1$ and has the Thom polynomial